 Get really strong on the WHY of your company.
 It’s important not only for yourself as a founder but will be the glowing beacon that draws in everyone to your business – including customers, investors, and even staff.

-Speaking of staff, make sure you have a careers page that’s always accepting enquiries.
+Regarding staff, ensure you have a careers page that always accepts inquiries.
 Great people are looking for jobs even when you’re not actively hiring, but you want to have a way for those people to find you and join the team.

-When you are actively hiring though, reach out to everyone who seems reasonable for the role.
-At the start of the process, nobody is committing to anything so you might as well go wide and see what sticks.
-For that reason though, it’s important you make sure the recruitment process tests for the skills they will need.
+When you are actively hiring, though, reach out to everyone who seems reasonable for the role.
+Nobody is committing to anything at the start of the process, so you might as well go wide and see what sticks.
+For that reason, you have to ensure the recruitment process tests for the skills they will need.

 Having a solid, repeatable process is vital to recruiting the right people without it taking forever.
 Here’s a brief overview of Will’s process: